 Operating budget

 An operating budget provides insight into whether you expect to make a profit or loss in the next 3 years.
 The operating budget is the translation of your company's ambitions into financial numbers.
-Another word for this budget is the performance budget.
+Another word for the operating budget is the performance budget.

 Why an operating budget?